euclidprobe/euclidprobe.github.io/pages/mydoc/02_docks_mounts.md

 sidebar: mydoc_sidebar
 folder: mydoc
 toc: false
-summary: Euclid Probe Docks & Probes
+summary: Euclid Probe Modular Docks & Probe Mounts
 ---

 A critical piece of Euclid Probe’s reliability is the captive dock for holding the probe when not in use.